overblog/dataloader-php/README.md

 To get started, create a `DataLoader` object.

+## Batching

-Batching is not an advanced feature, it's DataLoaderPHP's primary feature.
+Batching is not an advanced feature, it's DataLoader's primary feature.
-Create loaders by providing a batch loading instance.
+Create loaders by providing a batch loading function.

 ```php